Jewish anti-racism: Abolitionist movement

-While some American Jews who lived during the Antebellum Period were in favor of or took no actions against slavery, others were actively involved in the abolitionist movement.
+While some American Jews who lived during the Antebellum Period were in favor of or took no action against slavery, others were actively involved in the abolitionist movement.
 Jews were noted as members of abolitionist organizations during the early 1830s.
 An 1853 report by the American and Foreign Anti-Slavery Society noted that some Southern Jews had "refused to have any right of property in man, or even to have any slaves about them" and that the history of antisemitic persecution was a motivating factor for those Jews to support abolitionism.

 2020s anti-racist organizing

 Many American Jews have participated in anti-racist movements during the 2020s, including the George Floyd protests and the Black Lives Matter movement.
 In 2020, over 600 Jewish organizations representing the majority of American Jews signed onto a letter published in The New York Times on the anniversary of the 1963 March on Washington endorsing the Black Lives Matter movement.